 The pandemic has completely transformed how we think about working in offices and remotely, prompting many companies to develop a thoughtful return to office plan.
 Companies have responded in various ways.
 Some have had such a positive experience working from home that they have decided to go completely remote.
 Others are adamant that returning to the office is the best option.
 And, of course, many businesses are now taking a hybrid approach.

 Suppose your company uses a hybrid working model or encourages employees to return to the office.
 In that case, you should prepare a strategy of how your employees will work in the future and how to communicate the return to office plan.
-Communication is the key in every organization, so it is crucial to have clear and open conversations.
+Communication is the key in every organisation, so it is crucial to have clear and open conversations.
 That is why we are sharing several tips to ease your work.

 You must ensure that there is no confusion in employees’ minds regarding their return to work.
 That is why you have to discuss the return to office strategy with your employees, explain the situation, and hear them out.
 In an ideal situation, the best approach is communicating 1-to-1.
 Still, if your company has many employees, you could create a survey for them to complete and include them in decision-making.